TsuCat/studious-web-sites/khan/about.md

-Copycat of an old Khan Academy layout.
+Recreation of an old Khan Academy layout.